Cape Verde votes for a new president to salvage tourist economy | Politics

 Cape Verde votes for a new president to salvage tourist economy

+Neves, of the leftist African Party for the Independence of Cape Verde (PAICV), held the position from 2001 to 2016.
+Election workers began counting ballots shortly after polls closed at 6 p.m. local time (1900 GMT).

-The West African archipelago nation of Cape Verde, one of the continent's most stable democracies, voted on Sunday for a new president who faces the task of stabilising its tourism-driven economy after the ravages of the COVID-19 pandemic.
+Cape Verde, an island in the central Atlantic Ocean, voted on Sunday for a new president who faces the task of stabilising its tourism-driven economy after the ravages of the COVID-19 pandemic.
 Seven candidates are vying to replace Jorge Carlo Fonseca, who has reached the end of his two-term limit, but only two are widely considered to command enough popular support to be real contenders: Carlos Veiga and Jose Maria Neves.

+Election workers began counting ballots shortly after polls closed at 6 p.m. local time (1900 GMT).
+Provisional results were expected later in the evening.
+The economy was the dominant issue of the campaign.
+It contracted 14% in 2020 as border closures caused by the pandemic cut off Cape Verde's beaches and mountains from tourists.
+It is expected to bounce back this year with growth of nearly 6%.

-"In the last two years we have had complicated moments with the pandemic," said Daniel Ferreira, a psychiatrist in the capital Praia, after casting his ballot for 71-year-old Veiga.
+"In the last two years we have had complicated moments with the pandemic," said Daniel Ferreira, a psychiatrist in the capital Praia, after voting for the 71-year-old Veiga.
 "We want to choose a president who can be the arbiter of the system and can contribute to the development of Cape Verde.
 I voted for candidate Carlos Veiga because he guarantees to respect the rule of law and human rights."

+After casting his ballot, Veiga said he was confident of victory.
+Neves, 61, told reporters he hoped the country's institutions would remain impartial despite the MpD's control of the presidency and parliament.
+"The most important thing has already been done.
+We did the sowing.
+Let's wait for Cape Verde to win," Neves said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)